 - 1. Each display must not be larger than three (3) feet by three (3) feet on a table top.
 There is no height restriction. - 2.
 Displays or any part of the display cannot be placed on the floor. - 3.
 NO electrical outlets are provided. - 4.
 The display is a static, stand-alone display.
 Students will not be present during judging. - 5.
 Students are invited to the public viewing to stand with their projects (evening prior to the actual science fair).
 Judges will be walking through at that time as well. - 6.
 Display items must fit in front of the display board.
 Displays can be decorated with visual aids.
 No live animals can be displayed; chemicals used for the display are done so in empty bottles; plants used in a display must be cared for; and safety and welfare of living organisms is required (shown in the journal). - 7.
 Each display must be accompanied with a science notebook or journal. - 8.
 All entries must be endorsed by the student's school, including those students home-schooled or attending private schools. - 9.
-Entry registration forms should be received the FRIDAY [March 31] before the fair. - 10.
-Student entries categories include geography, mathematics, natural sciences, behavioral sciences, and engineering. - 11.
+Entry registration forms should be received the FRIDAY [April 19] before the fair. - 10.
+Student entries categories include geosciences (including geography), mathematics, natural sciences (including agricultural, biological, chemical, physical), behavioral sciences, space sciences and engineering. - 11.
 The project entry types can be an experiment, a model or demonstration, a collection, or a science illustration. - 12.
 Group projects are allowed but there is only one award (trophy, ribbon, etc.).
 Group projects are more often allowed in the lower grades (K-3). - 13.
 Students, while completing the entry form, must clearly identify their project as an experiment, model/demonstration, collection, or science illustration. - 14.
-Students, while completing the entry form, must clearly identify their project category as geography, mathematics, natural sciences, behavioral sciences, or engineering. - Each school can expect to enter only two (2) project per grade level (K-5).
+Students, while completing the entry form, must clearly identify their project category as geosciences (including geography), mathematics, natural sciences (including agricultural, biological, chemical, physical), behavioral sciences, space sciences and engineering. - Each school can expect to enter only two (2) project per grade level (K-5).
 Twelve (12) projects total per school but only two (2) per grade level.
 For example, if only grades 3-5 are completing projects at their school, only six (6) projects at most can be expected to be entered.
-The school's science fair coordinator should sign the 2023 Entry Form to authorize representation of their school at YLSE. - 16.
+The school's science fair coordinator should sign the 2024 Entry Form to authorize representation of their school at YLSE. - 16.
 All set up must be completed on Monday; no set up will be allowed on the Tuesday morning.